OtoAnalytics/go-service-example/README.md

 ### Running

 Run locally with "go run server.go" and it will listen on port 3000.
+NOTE if you have an environment variable PORT then it will listen on that port instead by default.

 	Browse to "/" to see "Hello world".